Gojoseon: From Myth to History – Korea’s First Kingdom Explained

 In the past, I did not fully realize how meaningful it was to have our own unique writing system.
 Now, seeing people around the world learning Hangul highlights how its structure and value are being recognized beyond national borders.

 The Korean drama Tree with Deep Roots presents the story of Hangul’s creation from a compelling perspective.
 By blending historical events with imagination, the series offers a deeper look into the challenges and decisions King Sejong faced while creating the script.
-The drama is currently available to watch on Netflix (subscription required).
+The drama is available on major streaming platforms.

 Did King Sejong ever imagine that the writing system he created would one day be used around the world?
 The fact that Hangul continues to thrive today speaks clearly to the significance of his choice.